OuiHui/super-tic-tac-toe/README.md

 2. Take turns clicking on the game board
 3. Try to win 3 small boards in a row!

-### Online Multiplayer
-1. Click "Online Multiplayer"
-2. Enter your display name
-3. Either:
-   - Click "Create Game" to start a new game and share the code
-   - Enter a game code and click "Join Game" to join an existing game
-4. Wait for another player to join
-5. Play in real-time!

 ## Game Rules